patwat/python-unitex/README.md

 In the [`examples`](https://github.com/patwat/python-unitex/blob/master/examples/) directory, you will find two scripts you can use to achieve two simple tasks.

-* `build-config-file.py`: this scripts builds, for a given language, a default YAML configuration file adapted to your local Unitex installation.
-This configuration file allows you to define the different parameters required by Unitex and by the binding.
+1. `build-config-file.py`: this script builds, for a given language, a default YAML configuration file adapted to your local Unitex installation.
+This configuration file allows you to define the different parameters required by Unitex and by the bindings.
-* `do-concord.py`: this script can be used to perform a real Unitex process: the extraction of concordances from a corpus on the basis of a grammar.
-It also illustrates in a more detailed way how to use the package for other tasks.
+2. `do-concord.py`: this script can be used to perform a real Unitex process: the extraction of concordances from a corpus on the basis of a grammar.
+It also illustrates in a more detailed way of using the package for other tasks.

 To visualize the different options and arguments of these scripts, just run each script with the `--help` option as shown below: